-Do you get paid for performances?
+Do artists get paid for performances?

 Yes!
 Payment is issued for performances on a sliding scale rate of $65 - $125 per performance.
 Pay rate depends on whether the engagement is underwritten by SLMDances or by an outside presenter.

-Do dancers receive rehearsal compensation?
+Do artists receive rehearsal compensation?